-There isn’t a single perfect search algorithm—that’s why Answers has three.
+There isn’t a single perfect search algorithm—that’s why Answers has multiple.
 Rather than keyword-based search, Answers uses a multi-algorithm approach to surface the best results, similar to how the top consumer search engines work.

 Answers uses Named Entity Recognition—based on Google's open source machine learning framework BERT—to detect potential filters and show structured results from a Knowledge Graph.
 This works great for structured entities like products, events, and jobs.Learn More